-- All eligible vendors are required to accept SNAP/EBT (also referred to as Food Stamps or ACCESS). - The Food Trust maintains wireless POS terminals at markets that accept SNAP/ACCESS cards and reimburses vendors on a monthly basis for transactions.
+- All eligible vendors are required to accept SNAP/EBT (also referred to as Food Stamps or ACCESS). - The Food Trust maintains wireless POS terminals at markets that accept SNAP/ACCESS cards.
+The Food Trust's Market Manager processes all EBT transactions for vendors that do not have their own machine and reimburse vendors on a monthly basis for transactions.
 Vendors are responsible for signing off on their EBT sales total at the end of each market.
-The Food Trust's M their EBT sales total at the end of each market.
-The Food Trust's Market Manager processes all EBT transactions at market.